-There are lots of options for adding audio to your Spark AR Studio effects.
+There are lots of options for adding audio to your Meta Spark Studio effects.

-All Spark AR Studio effects include a microphone.
+All Meta Spark Studio effects include a microphone.
 This captures the voice of the user and plays it back into the effect.

 An object called a speaker can be added to render ambient and one-shot audio clips in the scene.
 To connect an audio clip to the speaker, you can: